gerikoka/Drexel-Calendar/README.md

 To use the planner, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine with the command
 2. Move to the project's directory with the command **cd Drexel-Calendar**
+3. After that, follow the instructions in the **How to Run app.py** section
-3. The planner will load, displaying the calendar with national holidays, Drexel-specific events, and user-created events.
+4. The planner will load, displaying the calendar with national holidays, Drexel-specific events, and user-created events.
-4. You can add courses by clicking the "Add Course" button and filling out the form.
+5. You can add courses by clicking the "Add Course" button and filling out the form.
 The course events will be automatically added to the calendar.
-5. You can also add user-created events by clicking the "Add Event" button and filling out the form.
+6. You can also add user-created events by clicking the "Add Event" button and filling out the form.
-6. To remove a course or event, click the "Remove" button next to the respective item.
+7. To remove a course or event, click the "Remove" button next to the respective item.
-7. You can navigate between different views of the calendar using the navigation buttons at the top.
+8. You can navigate between different views of the calendar using the navigation buttons at the top.

 ## How to Run app.py
 Run the following commands to create a virtual environment on the **Drexel-Calendar** directory: